Canto-Network/Canto/x/liquidstaking/spec/02_state.md

 It is created when re-delegation for chunk happens between insurances pointing to different validators at epoch.
 This situation happens when there's a more appealing validator and insurance pair on an epoch.
 The chunk keeps its paired status while being redelegated to a new validator.
-When the chunk is undergoing redelegation, a separate logic (**[Cover redelegation penalty](05_begin_block.md#Cover-Redelegation-Penalty)**) is followed to ensure that the insurance covers any penalties.
+When the chunk is undergoing redelegation, a separate logic (check **CoverRedelegationPenalty** at BeginBlocker) is followed to ensure that the insurance covers any penalties.
 Therefore, the object is used to track whether the chunk is being redelegated or not.